Experience the adventure of Yarm Preparatory School.

 A well-structured pastoral programme is in place to ensure all pupils feel at home, respect each other and embrace all of the opportunities on offer to make the most of their time in school.

 Learning at Yarm School is about much more than achieving excellent grades in public exams.
 We recognise that these are only one measure of the educational experience and we regard the overall learning process as key to our philosophy of ‘educating for life’.

 Academic success is important to us alongside nurturing each child to fulfil their potential.
 The school ethos, together with small class sizes, supports pupils’ personal development in all areas and results in significant academic progress.
 Our GCSE and A Level results speak for themselves and see us placed among the leading Independent Schools in the North East.

 Pupils make effective and sustained progress throughout the senior school, supported by their teachers.
-We aim to offer inspiring courses to engage learners and make them feel excited about the topics being taught.
-More information about the curriculum can be found on the Curriculum and Learning page.
+We aim to offer inspiring courses to engage learners and make them feel excited about the curriculum and topics being taught.
+As a private school, we are able to tailor learning to the needs of each pupil.

 Careers information and advice is shared throughout the senior school through the PSHEE programme, guest speakers, careers evenings, specialist talks and the use of computer programmes such as UnifFrog.
 In the Fifth Year external careers advice through Morrisby is offered to give additional advice leading up to A-level choices.

 Sport, Music and other creative Arts play an important role in school life and PE/Games receive a more generous time allocation than in many schools.
 At Yarm School pupils are encouraged to develop hobbies and interests, which help foster life skills.
 Each pupil has two timetabled Activity Lessons a week where they can choose from over 50 activities, ranging from code and cypher club to cheer leading, medical society, netball and rowing.